 - Routine Cleaning: Performed during production shifts to remove loose debris and prevent buildup (e.g., wiping down surfaces).

-- Intermediate Cleaning: A more thorough cleaning at the end of a production day or between batches of different products.
+- Intermediate Cleaning: A more thorough clean at the end of a production day or between batches of different products.

 2. The Cleaning Process: A Step-by-Step Approach

-The core cleaning cycle typically follows a standardized sequence:
+The core cleaning cycle follows a standardized sequence:

 - Pre-Cleaning/Preparation: Equipment is cleared of all product and disassembled as required.
 Large debris is manually removed.